jraesly/book2/learning/week7/fcq.md

 </div>

 {% script %}
-// pokemonData is a global variable fcqData = 'not loaded yet'
+// fcqData is a global variable fcqData = 'not loaded yet'

 $.get('/data/fcq.clean.json')
  .success(function(data){
      console.log('data loaded', data)
-     // TODO: show in the myviz that the data is loaded fcqData = data
+     // Show in the myviz that the data is loaded
+     $('.myviz').html('number of records load:' + data.length)
+     fcqData = data
  })